FAQ About Adopting

 How “open” are open adoptions at Abrazo?

-At Abrazo, we advocate for full-disclosure open adoptions, meaning our adopting parents and prospective birthfamilies voluntarily exchange identifying information (ie., last names and addresses), engage in direct communication (phone calls, correspondence) and continue contact (including visits) throughout the child’s life span.
-Abrazo only places children with adoptive parents who are committed to openness and prepared to enter into lifelong relationships with birthfamilies, to ensure that the children placed within this agency always have honest, age-appropriate information about their adoption and their families of origin, from Placement Day onwards.
+At Abrazo, we advocate for full-disclosure open adoptions.
+This means our adopting parents and prospective birthfamilies voluntarily exchange identifying information (ie., last names and addresses) prior to placement.
+They voluntarily engage in direct communication (phone calls, correspondence) throughout pregnancy and after ploacement.
+And they voluntarily continue direct contact (yes, including visits) throughout the adoptee’s life span, because that’s what any “forever family” does, when they’ve committing to being family forever.
+Abrazo only places children with adoptive parents who are committed to openness and prepared to enter into lifelong relationships with birthfamilies, to ensure that the children placed through this agency always have honest, age-appropriate information about their adoption and their families of origin, from Placement Day onwards.

-Abrazo’s current staff hold Master’s degrees in Counseling Psychology and Business/Public Administration, as well as Bachelor’s degrees in Psychology, Sociology, Public Administration, Criminal Justice and Journalism.
-Abrazo’s founder and director is Elizabeth Vanderwerf Jurenovich, who is a Licensed Child Placing Agency Administrator, Licensed Marriage & Family Therapist and Licensed Professional Counselor with more than 29 years of experience in adoption, in and beyond Texas.
+Abrazo’s current staff all hold Master’s degrees in Counseling/Psychology, Social Work, Family Relations and/or Child Develelopment, as well as Bachelor’s degrees in related social service fields.
+Abrazo’s founder and director is Elizabeth Vanderwerf Jurenovich, who is a Licensed Child Placing Agency Administrator, Licensed Marriage & Family Therapist and Licensed Professional Counselor with more than 32 years of experience in adoption, in and beyond Texas.

 How long does it take to adopt a baby through Abrazo?

 Childless couples at Abrazo generally wait 6-12 months or less for placement, while the average adoptive couples already parenting usually find the wait to be 12 months or more.
-The majority of birthparents with whom Abrazo works hope to place with couples who do not already have children, to ensure that the baby they place will be the family’s firstborn.
+Most birthparents who place at Abrazo prefer to place with couples who do not already have children, to ensure that the baby they place will be the family’s firstborn.

 Does Abrazo work with people from outside of Texas?

-Abrazo places with adopting families from all states except New York (existing NY laws don’t permit out-of-state agencies to place in their state without maintaining an in-state office).
+Abrazo places with adopting families from most states except New York (existing NY laws don’t permit out-of-state agencies to place in their state without maintaining an in-state office).
 Couples from out-of-state need to budget for 3-4 trips to Texas, in the course of Abrazo’s adoptions (for orientation, meeting prospective birthparents upon matching, placement, and finalization).
 Additional costs include having a Texas-approved out-of-state homestudy and post-placement reports done by a licensed agency within your state, FBI clearances, and travel, of course.
+(Void where prohibited.)

 Do you have an age limit on adoptive parents?